alberthdev/alberthdev-misc/DebianPackageReinstaller/README.md

    `python3 reinstall_debian.py`

  * Wait.
 If there are any errors, make sure to correct them.

+ * Once you're done, reboot your system immediately.
+Hopefully your system will be back to normal!

 ## Technical Details
 This script basically chunks out the package reinstallation, and